Frequently Asked Questions About Boat HitchHiking

 How did you do this?
 Why did you do this?
 How much did this cost?
-Wouldn't it be easier to just get a plane?
+Would it not be easier to just get a plane?
 Were you very seasick?
 (Oh yes, I was!)

-For all those that are planning to start there own Boat HitchHiking adventure, I am listing here some of the most frequently asked questions.
+For all those that are planning to start there own Boat HitchHiking adventure, I listed below some of the most frequently asked questions.
 I gathered them from close friends and family, but also from Facebook and outdoor groups.

-In case you're still in the preparatory and planning phase of your sailing adventure, this article on How To Get Started with boat HitchHiking might come handy.
-This in-depth ABC guide will provide you the most useful terms and tips about boat hitchhiking.
+In case you are still in the preparatory and planning phase of your sailing adventure, this article on How To Get Started with boat HitchHiking might come handy.
+The in-depth ABC guide will provide you with the most useful terms and tips about boat hitchhiking.

 1. Why did you do this?

-Why do you spend 1 month going each day to the marina?
-To lock you up with 2-3 people you've never met in your life before on a very limited space?
+Why do you spend one month going each day to the marina?
+To lock you up in a very limited space with two-three people that you have never met in your life before ?